Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-implementation-review-english.rst

 | ``can_cost``      | Integer    | Cost of a can for a customer.     |
 +-------------------+------------+-----------------------------------+

 .. [#] Note that this is the specification-level state of the machine.
-For technical and simulation-related reasons, the actual state may comprise additional instance-level attributes (ex: a trace identifier, a reference to a probe, etc.).
+For technical and simulation-related reasons, the actual state may comprise additional instance-level attributes (e.g. a trace identifier, a reference to a probe, etc.).

 In terms of **behaviour**, a machine will sell soda on request (being mostly passive), until it runs out of cans.
 Any number of cans can be bought at any time by any customer, provided there are enough cans left in the machine and that the customer can afford it.